microsoft/aici/README.md

 - you can use the provided PyCtrl, JsCtrl or DeclCtrl on a remote server;
   no devcontainer is required in that case; [more info](proxy.md)
 - you can modify one of the provided controllers or build a new one;
-  this typically requires rust, and the preferred way to work with it is to use the provided **AICI Client-side** devcontainer - it should work on any machine with Docker and VSCode
+  this typically requires Rust, and the preferred way to work with it is to use the provided **AICI Client-side** devcontainer - it should work on any machine with Docker and VSCode
 - you can also build the [rLLM-llama-cpp](cpp-rllm) and run it locally;
   the same **AICI Client-side** devcontainer should work
-- if you want to run the inference server (rllm) locally, use the **AICI with CUDA** container;
+- if you want to run the CUDA version of inference server [rllm](rllm) locally, use the **AICI with CUDA** container;
   this requires a CUDA-capable GPU (currently only 8.0 (A100) is supported)
 - finally, if you want to try the AICI integration with vLLM, use the **AICI with CUDA and vLLM (experimental)** container